guedou/guedou.github.io/index.markdown

 ---
 layout: page
-title:  List of publications and talks
+title:  List of Security Related Publications and Presentations
 ---

 ## 2024